 In respect of this case, as the company was prepared to pay compensation to the complainant, the court thought of discharging the accused for the fair distribution of justice and, compensated the complainant with the amount required to be provided

-SC on Rebuttal by Accused against Presumption in Cheque Bounce Cases
+SC on Rebuttal by Accused against Presumption in Cheque Bounce Case

-In respect of this case, the Division Bench of the Supreme Court has deliberated on two legal motions.
+In respect of this Cheque Bounce Case, the Division Bench of the Supreme Court has deliberated on two legal motions.

 - The High Court’s scope of revision jurisdiction

-- The presumption in favour of the check holder under section 139 of the NI Act.
+- The presumption in favour of the check holder under section 139 of NI Act.

 Kishan Rao versus Shankargouda

-In the case, the appellant challenged the High Court order, under which the Court, exercising amendment jurisdiction, set aside the conviction order against respondent under section 138 of the N.I Act.
+In the case, the appellant challenged the High Court order, under which the Court, exercising amendment jurisdiction, set aside the conviction order against respondent under section 138 of NI Act.

 Aggrieved with the trial court’s order, the defendants filed a criminal revision in the High Court.
 The High Court has allowed the amendment to separate the conviction order from the applicable judgment.